-If you edit data in ArcGIS Online, you already know that Map Viewer offers out-of-the-box tools that allow you to do things like update attribute values or add new features to the map.
-We want to make sure that you’re aware of the latest capabilities you can take advantage of to make editing and managing data online even easier.
-In this article, we’ll explore five tips you can use right away to improve your editing experience in Map Viewer.
+If you edit data in ArcGIS Online, you already know that Map Viewer offers out-of-the-box tools for things like updating attributes or adding new features to a map.
+We want to make sure that you’re in the loop on the latest capabilities that make editing and managing data online even easier.
+In this article, we’ll explore five tips you can use right away to level up your editing experience in Map Viewer.

-Tip 1: Manage Layer Editability at the Map Level
+Tip 1: Manage Editing Settings in the Map

-To manage editability for a layer in Map Viewer, follow these steps:
+To access editing settings for a layer in a web map, follow these steps:

-- Use the toggle to control editing settings for the selected layer.
+- Toggle to change editing settings for the selected layer.

 - If the switch is on, editing is enabled for the layer.
 If the switch is off, editing is not allowed for this layer.

-Note: Changing editing settings in the map doesn’t affect the editing settings for the layer itself, the settings only apply to that particular map.
+Note: Changing the editing settings in a web map doesn’t affect the settings for the layer, the settings only apply to the layer in that map.

 Tip 2: Create Views for More Flexibility

 Data can serve many purposes.
-In some cases, you create a dataset for editing, while in other cases, you simply want people to view or interact with data on a map.
-There could be times when you want the same dataset to serve both purposes.
+In some cases, you create a layer for collecting data, while in other cases, you simply want people to view the data on a map.
+What if you want the same layer to serve both purposes?
 That’s where Hosted Feature Layer Views, aka views, come into play.

 When creating views, you define the sharing level and editing settings independently from those of the hosted feature layer.
 You create View Layers on the layer’s Item Details page.
 Check out this blog post for a detailed guide to creating views.

-A form that has been tailored to fit specific workflows can help you edit your data more quickly and easily.
+Forms can make editing quick and easy.
 Field Maps Designer is well-known for its user-friendly form authoring experience, aka Form builder.
 But did you know that Form builder is also baked right into Map Viewer?
 That’s right, you can create custom forms for easier data entry without leaving Map Viewer.

 To get started creating forms in Map Viewer, follow these steps:

-- Select your editable layer in the Table of Contents.
+- Select your editable layer in the Layers pane.

-- select from different input types like combo boxes, radio buttons, or multi-line text,
+- choose from input types like combo boxes, radio buttons, or multi-line text,

-- set fields as visible, required, or hidden based on values entered in other fields, and
+- set rules for field vilsibility, or requirements based on values entered in other fields, and

-- use Arcade expressions to perform calculations or automatically populate fields.
+- use Arcade expressions to automatically calculate fields.

 Check out these previous blog articles for inspiration when creating your own custom forms: